des4maisons/til/til.md

+* When someone disagrees with you in an unhelpful way, if you have the time:
+    * think about what they are saying.
+If they said it another way, would you agree with them?
+    * write down your thoughts about what makes your position good. write down thoughts about why their position is good.
+If your position is tied to work that you have done, at least your work won't go to waste.
+Everyone can learn from the work that you have done.
+    * try to approach the person and give them helpful feedback about why their feedback is unhelpful.
 * When you feel intimidated about having a conversation about something with another team, try picking the brains of some of the people on that team first.
 Through that conversation, you will likely become less ignorant, gain